 Keri Bischoff’s Whyography is one of more than 30 stories featured in the “Whyography: Building a Brand Fueled by Purpose” book.
-100 percent of proceeds from book sales benefit the Fueled by Purpose micro grant fund for womxn-owned businesses.
+Proceeds from book sales benefit the Fueled by Purpose micro grant fund for women-owned businesses.
 To purchase the book, visit the Marketplace page.

 Keri Bischoff felt like she’d just been punched in the gut.
 “You’ll never earn what you do here—especially for a woman your age,” her boss said as she announced her resignation.
 It was a low blow and left her momentarily breathless.
 But she quickly realized his words were a gift.
 They confirmed what Keri already knew.
 She’d made the right decision.
 She was ready to take a leap of faith and start her own business.

 Years earlier, Keri had discovered a tool called Clifton StrengthsFinder.
 When she learned her results, she was blown away.
 Finally, she had answers about where she naturally excelled and why she approached things the way she did.
 She sat her whole family down and shared the details.
 She explained her top strength was “Learner,” meaning she loved to ask a lot of questions, discover new things and go to school.
 It provided clarity to her family and helped Keri articulate feelings she hadn’t been able to explain.

 A few years later, when a friend asked Keri to attend a certification course in Omaha for StrengthsFinder coaches, she had no plans to leave her current job.
 But she’d been a proponent of the tool since discovering its impact on her own life and witnessing its transformative results for others.
 So Keri headed to Omaha with her friend, open to new possibilities but not fully knowing where it would lead.